Jay Inslee: End government partnership with fossil fuels

-Democratic presidential candidate Jay Inslee is proposing a clean break between the federal government and the fossil fuel industry.
-That would involve everything from ending tax breaks for oil companies to banning all drilling and extraction on federal lands and beneath federal waters.
+Democratic presidential candidate Jay Inslee is proposing a clean break between the federal government and the fossil fuel industry, ending tax breaks for oil companies and banning all drilling and extraction on federal lands and beneath federal waters.

 It’s the latest proposal stemming from Inslee’s emphasis on combating the global climate crisis.
 The Washington governor is building his 2020 campaign around climate action, arguing he’s the only Democrat in a large field pledging to make the issue the federal government’s top priority.